-Items Group and Bank 2023 Group and Bank 2022 Other operating gains (loss) related to exchange in the currency (75) (39) Total: (75) (39)
+Items Group and Bank 2024 Group and Bank 2023 The net result from financial assets (37) (75) Total: (37) (75)

-The Bank in Year 2022 concluded one-off and forward-flow debt sales agreements.
-The one-off agreement was related to the non-performing loans and according to such agreement, the Bank sold all non-performing loans portfolio to the debt management company.
-According to the forward-flow agreement, the Bank sells loans that are more than 75 days overdue with no obligation to repurchase (except for fraud or death of the customer).
+According to the forward-flow agreement, the Bank sold loans that are more than 90 days overdue with no obligation to repurchase (except for fraud or death of the customer).
 The difference between pre-transaction and post-transaction loan carrying amount is recognized in the income statement and the total amount of the loan is derecognized from the statement of financial position.